ftorn/usbarmory/README.md

 ## Second: The 'Hard way'
 - NOT FROM YOUR USBARMORY BUT FROM YOUR SYSTEM OR VM
-- I suggest to use a VM (I've tried to cross compile with a docker container but without results -sometimes the concept of kernel sharing is a pain in the butt ehehe))
+- I suggest to use a VM (I`ve tried to cross compile with a docker container but without results -sometimes the concept of kernel sharing is a pain in the butt ehehe))
-- I suggest to use the file '.config' that you find in the git repository
+- I suggest to use the file `.config` that you find in the git repository
-- You can follow the istructions that you find at uri 'https://github.com/inversepath/usbarmory/wiki/Preparing-a-bootable-microSD-image'.
+- You can follow the istructions that you find at uri "https://github.com/inversepath/usbarmory/wiki/Preparing-a-bootable-microSD-image".
 You have to follow ONLY the sections:
 	- Prerequisites
 	- Toolchain
 	- Kernel: Linux 4.7.2 (use the .config of the git repo)